 A menstrual cycle or “period” is an event that will accompany most women for the vast majority of their lives.
-And at times your menstrual cycle will change going from heavy, light, erratic or even painful.
+And at times, your menstrual cycle will change, going from heavy to light, erratic, or even painful.
 Given all these changes, it’s helpful to know when a disturbance in your cycle is a sign of something significant or if it means nothing at all.

 What’s normal